AnantharamanLab/METABOLIC/README.md

   GenomeName.draw_carbon_cycle_single.PDF
 ```

-If you have a "Total.R_input.txt" file in your "R_input_files" folder that you used as an input for the R script (draw_biogeochem_cycles.R) and used the option "TRUE" as the 3 argument (whether or not you have the "Total.R_input.txt", you will have have the following output:
+If you have a "Total.R_input.txt" file in your "R_input_files" folder that you used as an input for the R script (draw_biogeochemical_cycles.R) and used the option "TRUE" as the 3 argument (whether or not you have the "Total.R_input.txt", you will have have the following output:
 ```
   draw_sulfur_cycle_total.pdf
   draw_other_cycle_total.pdf